Jbyford89/ASU-CyberSecurity-Bootcamp/ELK-Stack-Deployment-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _List the IP addresses of the machines you are monitoring_
   - Web-1: 10.0.0.5
   - Web-2: 10.0.0.6

 We have installed the following Beats on these machines:
-- _Specify which Beats you successfully installed_
   - Filebeat
     - [Filebeat Status](https://github.com/Jbyford89/ASU-CyberSecurity-Bootcamp/blob/main/ELK-Stack-Deployment-Project/Images/filebeat_data_status.png)
   - Metricbeat